CST BLOG: Lab Expectations

 • PI3Ks are activated in response by an array of receptor tyrosine kinases (RTKs) and G protein-coupled receptors (GPCRs).

-• Key signaling nodes in PI3K pathway include the serine/threonine kinases AKT and mTOR which act on downstream effectors to regulate cell growth, proliferation, survival, and cellular metabolism.
+• Key signaling nodes in PI3K pathway include the serine/threonine kinases AKT and mechanistic target of rapamycin (mTOR), which act on downstream effectors to regulate cell growth, proliferation, survival, and cellular metabolism.

 • The Phosphatase and Tensin homolog (PTEN) serves as brake for PI3K signaling.
 This tumor suppressor gene is frequently mutated in cancers, leading to hyper-activation of the PI3K pathway.